FINANCE & ADMINISTRATION

 The Fellowship Program Directors Committee is dedicated to promoting and enhancing Graduate Medical Education in the field of pediatric dermatology.
 Its primary goal is to foster the exchange of ideas and information between program directors.

-Chair: Hillary Lawrence, MD - University of Oklahoma Health Sciences Center
+Chair: Lucinda Kohn, MD - University of Colorado

 The Junior Faculty/Fellows Committee is charged with supporting the career development of SPD members recently out of training, providing valuable networking connections between junior and senior members and facilitating opportunities for junior members to participate within the organization.

-Chair: Amy Jo Nopper, MD - Children's Mercy Hospital
+Chair: Esteban Fernandez Faith, MD - Nationwide Children's Hospital

 The Meetings Committee is responsible for providing high-quality educational meetings specifically for pediatric dermatologists and oversee the content delivered at the SPD’s Pre-AAD and Annual Meetings.

 The Mentorship Committee oversees programs that increase clinical education of younger members in individual or smaller group settings, including the online Peer Mentorship Groups and the Mentorship Awards.

-The Education Committee is responsible for producing patient education resources for both pediatric dermatologists (Patient Perspectives handouts) as well creating and maintaining online education modules aimed at increasing basic knowledge in pediatric dermatology for primary care physicians, pediatricians, residents, and medical students.
+The Education Committee is responsible for producing patient education resources for both pediatric dermatologists (Patient Perspectives handouts) as well as creating and maintaining online education modules aimed at increasing basic knowledge in pediatric dermatology for primary care physicians, pediatricians, residents, and medical students.

 WORKFORCE & SPECIALTY ADVOCACY